-Just outside Durban (a mere twenty minute drive from the new King Shaka airport) lies a beautiful, lush, coastal paradise: The Fairmont Zimbali Coastal Resort – capital letters intended!
+Just outside Durban (a mere twenty minute drive from the new King Shaka International airport) lies a beautiful, lush, coastal paradise: The Fairmont Zimbali Coastal Resort – capital letters intended!
 The coastal resort is made up of the Zimbali Resort and the Zimbali Lodge, and we were lucky enough to spend a blissful weekend there a few weeks ago…

 Let me start by saying that the Friday we spent at Zimbali was one of the best Fridays I can ever remember having.
 Allow me to elaborate: